IlkomUNJ/io-uring-reverse-engineering-group-3-iouring/source_information.md

 Defines function prototypes to be implemented in memmap.c, as well as functions helper functions for getting pointers of a region (`io_region_get_ptr`), and checking if a region is set (`io_region_is_set`)

 ### msg_ring.h
-Defines function prototypes to be implemented in `msg_ring.c`.
+Declares function prototypes for operations implemented in msg_ring.c.
+Supports inter-ring communication via IORING_OP_MSG_RING, enabling message passing between different io_uring instances for advanced coordination and delegation.

 ### napi.h
 Defines function prototypes to be implemented in `napi.h`, as well as implementing functions for adding napi id to a busy poll list (`io_napi_add`), registering (`io_register_napi`) and unregistering (`io_unregister_napi`), checking if a napi list is empty (`io_napi`), executing busy pool loop (`__io_napi_busy_loop`), etc.

 ### net.h
-Defines function prototypes to be included in `net.c`
+Declares function prototypes and internal interfaces used in net.c, including asynchronous handlers for socket operations like send, recv, accept, and connect.
+Supports non-blocking and zero-copy networking features in io_uring.

 ### nop.h
-Defines the function prototypes to be implemented in `nop.c`.
+Declares prototypes for nop-related handlers implemented in nop.c.
+Includes no-operation (NOP) command logic, often used for testing, chaining, or as placeholder operations in submission queues.

 ### notif.h
 Defines function prototypes to be implemented in `notif.h`, as well as defining core data structure `io_notif_data`, preprocessor macros (`IO_NOTIF_UBUF_FLAGS` and `IO_NOTIF_SPLICE_BATCH`), and helper functions for some tasks (`io_notif_to_data`, `io_notif_flush`, `io_notif_account_mem`).